 Marg is coordinating Library Loot this week.

-I’m still trying to keep my library pile under control,so just three books came home this week:
+I’m still trying to be being strict, and just three books came home this week:

 Have you read any of these?
 What did you think?
 Which book should I go for next?
 And which are you curious to know more about?